wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 In his [recent research](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1007916), he **modeled the neural circuits of the C. elegans**, and succeeded in explaining the processing within a population of neurons by **exploring the parameters of the strength of the connections between neurons, associated with the behavior of C. elegans, using machine learning.**

 > We have data on what kind of temperature input we have, and what kind of output we get.
-> We also have data on how neurons are structurally connected to each other, but the missing data right now is the weight between neurons, or the strength of the connections.
+> We also have data on how neurons are structurally connected to each other, but the missing data right now is **the weight between neurons, or the strength of the connections.**
 > I wanted to know what combination of weights would better reproduce the actual behavior of C. elegans.
-> In my recent research, I used a genetic algorithm to create a model of the circuit by parameter search, and then conducted various virtual experiments on it, and proposed a relationship between the circuit and the direction of C. elegans.
+> In my recent research, I used a genetic algorithm to create a model of the circuit by parameter search, and then conducted various virtual experiments on it, and proposed **a relationship between the neural circuit and the direction of C. elegans.**

 ![Dr.Ikeda research 2](https://neurotechjp.com/img/dr-ikeda-ucsf/dr-ikeda-research-2.jpg)
 _Image_